pressody/pressody-part-template/README.md

 Please note that the initialisation script can\'t decide for you.
 It just does the monkey-work in a thorough way. _You_ should cleanup this `README.md` of these instructions, decide what you want to keep in `/docs`, etc.

+If you are after **a bare-bones LT Part companion plugin** (one that does nothing), just add the `--bareBones` argument to the command above.

 ## Development

 ### Building a new release